MarvNC/yomitan-dictionaries/readme.md

 **[Download](https://github.com/Aquafina-water-bottle/jmdict-english-yomichan/)**

 The most extensive JP-EN dictionary using data from the [EDRDG Project](https://www.edrdg.org/jmdict/j_jmdict.html) created by Jim Breen.
-The linked version should be the most up to date, with changed by stephenmk to display crucial information that wasn't previously linked and to improve formatting greatly, adding in example sentences as well.
+The linked version should be the most up to date, with changes by stephenmk to display crucial information that wasn't previously linked and to improve formatting greatly, adding in example sentences as well.

 #### JMnedict